mindscapexyz/RaytracerCpp/README.md

 # Basic raytracer

-A good exercise to deal with programming logic with vector applications
+A good exercise to deal with vector applications

 To compile the program, make sure g++ is available in your pc.
 Then run: